The California wildfires by the numbers

 At least 25,000 homes are threatened by five wildfires, according to the fire protection agency CAL FIRE.

-As of Sunday, 5,773 firefighters were tackling the Thomas Fire alone.
+As of Monday, nearly 7,000 firefighters were tackling the Thomas Fire alone.

-The Nevada Department of Corrections and Nevada Division of Forestry -- which run conservation camps -- have sent six trained crews of minimum security inmates to help.
+The Nevada Department of Corrections and Nevada Division of Forestry, which run conservation camps, have sent six trained crews of minimum security inmates to help.

-Thousands more firefighters-- including some from Arizona, Colorado, Idaho, Oregon, Utah and Washington state -- were involved in fighting the other wildfires.
+Thousands more firefighters -- including some from Arizona, Colorado, Idaho, Oregon, Utah and Washington state -- were involved in fighting the other wildfires.

 85,000 power outages